This guide demonstrates how to get precise coordinates from Reach on an Android device over Bluetooth.

 - Launch the Lefebure NTRIP Client app and tap on the settings icon (gear in the upper right corner)

-- Go to Receiver Settings
+- Go to the Receiver Settings

 - Configure Receiver Connection as External via Bluetooth